 - Description: This is a longer description of the Ticket Type.
 This will only be made available internally.

 - Product Line: TeamSupport offers a feature called Product Lines, which allows you to group your Products together.
 One feature of Product Lines is the ability to filter your Ticket Types based on Product selection on a ticket.
 In order for this to work, you must first setup your Products within your Product Lines.
 Next, select create your Ticket Types here and assign a Product Line.
 When a Product is selected on a ticket, the Ticket Types that match the Product Lines will be available for selection.
 Optionally, Ticket Types can be filtered on the Customer Hub based on the Product Line association.
 This option is configured in the Basic Hub Settings Tab.

 - Icon: This icon will be displayed internally within TeamSupport for your Support representatives.
 We have included a few defaults but feel free to upload your own icons.
 16×16 is the standard size for these icons.

 - Visible On Portal: The Visible On Portal option allows your customers to choose which type of ticket they want to submit.
-This is optional, and if you don’t have the ticket type visible on the portal, new tickets created via the portal will default to the first ticket type.
+This is optional, and if you don’t have the ticket type visible on the Customer Hub, new tickets created via the Customer Hub will default to the first ticket type.

 - Is Active: Default: Unchecked.
 At times you may wish to retire a Ticket Type that you no longer need.
 The “Is Active” checkbox allows you to mark a Ticket Type as no longer being active.
 If a Ticket Type was previously active, and then you uncheck this box, the Ticket Type will no longer be available throughout the system.
 It will remain on Tickets that already had this selection for historical purposes.